NextGen Professional of the Year

 The NextGen Professional of the Year Award is designed to recognize the career accomplishments and community/organization involvement of funeral professionals under the age of 50.
 For years, the members of Selected's NextGen Group have proven that there are many talented and engaged funeral professionals in their 20s, 30s and 40s.
 The NextGen Professional of the Year Award is offered to honor their efforts.

-The winner of the Award receives complimentary registration to the next NextGen Seminar and a stunning crystal award, presented during a ceremony at the meeting.
-Check back this summer to submit a nomination for the 2021 Award.
+The winner of the Award receives complimentary registration to the 2021 NextGen Seminar, taking place January 31 – February 4, 2021 in Grand Cayman, and a stunning crystal award, presented during a ceremony at the meeting.
+Nominate yourself or a fellow Selected member by October 1, 2020.

 Congratulations to 2020 Award Winner Colin Haskett!